 Transit Access Performance Measures/ On July 26, 2016, FTA published the final Transit Asset Management rule.
 This rule applies to all recipients and subrecipients of Federal transit funding that own, operate, or manage public transportation capital assets.
 The rule defines the term “state of good repair,” requires that public transportation providers develop and implement transit asset management (TAM) plans and establishes state of good repair standards and performance measures for four asset categories: equipment, rolling stock, transit infrastructure, and facilities.

 The CRTPA region is served by one (1) Tier I transit service provider: StarMetro (City of Tallahassee) and two (2) Tier II providers: Big Bend Transit, Inc. and Wakulla Senior Citizens Council, Inc. The CRTPA’s Tier II providers participate in the group TAM plan developed by the FDOT Public Transit Office in Tallahassee.
 On September 18, 2018, the CRTPA agreed to support StarMetro’s transit asset management targets, thus agreeing to plan and program projects in the TIP that, once implemented, are anticipated to make progress toward achieving the transit provider targets.
-NOTE: More detailed information related to the adopted transit access performance measures within the CRTPA region is provided within the Executive Summary of the CRTPA TIP. (specifically, under “Performance Management”).
+NOTE: More detailed information related to the adopted transit access performance measures within the CRTPA region is provided within the Executive Summary of the CRTPA TIP (specifically, under the “Performance Management” discussion within the document’s Executive Summary).